gkellogg/gkellogg.github.io/_posts/2011-05-07-cme-and-the-semantic-web.md

       <li>
         <p>
-          Every Data Object&#8217;s Representation was accessible from an Address (e.g. an HTTP URL).
+          Every Data Object's Representation was accessible from an Address (e.g. an HTTP URL).
         </p>
       </li>
     </ol>

     <p>
-      Now based on the above, go look at any form of structured data produced by any of these music companies or broader Web 2.0 plays, and tell me if you don&#8217;t see the very pattern outlined above modulo:
+      Now based on the above, go look at any form of structured data produced by any of these music companies or broader Web 2.0 plays, and tell me if you don't see the very pattern outlined above modulo:
     </p>

     <ol>